Zingaat Ruined? Janhvi and Ishaan's Song Is Getting Funniest Reactions on Twitter

 Zingaat has got everyone talking on social media.
 Sadly, not for the right reasons!

-While many praised Jahnvi and Ishaan Khatter’s effortless moves and dancing skills, people were not happy about how it was choreographed.
-Farah Khan has done what she is good at - make the stars look incredible but was not able to impress all and the second song of Dhadak became a fodder for trolls, within minutes of its release.
+While many lauded Jahnvi and Ishaan's flawless dance moves, a few were not happy about how the song was choreographed.
+Farah Khan has done what she is good at - make the stars look incredible.
+However, she was not able to impress all and the track became a fodder for trolls, within minutes of its release.

 If you liked the Marathi version from Sairat, this is going to pinch you right in your brain!
 The Marathi version was a huge hit in masses because it was not choreographed.
-There was no synchronized dancing, everybody, young and old, just gyrating to the beats, having fun whereas Dhadak's Zingaat features white women dressed forcefully in a lehenga choli to perform and entertain.
+There was no synchronized dancing, everybody, young and old, just gyrating to the beats, had fun.
+But Dhadak's Zingaat features white women dressed in a lehenga choli to perform and entertain.
 Talk about keeping it natural.
 Who cares?

 As the song was dropped, #Zingaatruined started trending on Twitter with people sharing their views on the song.
 Twitterati started sharing memes and GIFs to troll the makers of Dhadak.
 Even Janhvi's pretty looks in her bright ethnic wear, her subtle thumkas and Ishaan's high-spirited performance failed to save them from the 'modern face of satire'- the trolls.
 Here's a compilation of some of the most hilarious tweets: